 The Queensway project consists of licences that were acquired through 1) online map staking with the Government of Newfoundland, 2) the successful completion of a series of Option Agreements (9 Option Agreements), and 3) as part of a current Option Agreement announced on November 3, 2022.
 Some licences were acquired via a direct purchase agreement.
 The optioned lands also carry various net smelter royalties which are summarized in the table below.
 The current Option Agreement increased the property package by 551 individual claims totalling 13,775ha and added 6.1km of strike length on the Appleton Fault Zone.
-In 2022, NFG conducted additional map staking adding 4 new claims and in early 2023 added 53 new claims expanding the Queensway project to 6,649 claims for a total of 166,225ha.
+In 2022, NFG conducted additional map staking adding 4 new claims.
+By the end of Q3 2023, NFG increased the property package by 60 new claims expanding the Queensway project to 6,659 claims for a total of 166,475 ha.